 About a month or so ago I decided to just order my own copy, which would allow me to pass it around to friends and family too.
 It was my plan to write a blog post about it in October.
 Well, the other day I realized I better get crackin’ before this crazy month has come and gone.

-Recently I suggested to hubby that it might be the perfect night to watch it, but if he didn’t care to, that would be just fine with me.
+Recently I suggested to Dear Hubby that it might be the perfect night to watch it, but if he didn’t care to, that would be fine with me.

 “I think I have some work to do,” he mentioned, which he did, but I don’t think that’s why he planned on bowing out.
 As far as following my blog and all that goes with it, he often reminds me and others as well, “I’m living it.”
 Sometimes he’s had it “up to here” with breast cancer anything, understandably so.